Nedtheyak/custom-discord-docs/README.md

 VS Code also has a real time preview menu for markdown files, making it easy for you to see how your changes would affect the displayed information.

+### Site Theme

+Our documentation is hosted in GitHub Pages, and makes use of the Just The Docs theme.
+We forked the repository onto one of our own and worked on it through there.

+Just The Docs was purposefully developed to help writers focus on the documentation more, compared to having to develop their own specific frameworks for delivering the information easier.

 ### Writing Easily Digestible Documentation